Active Plan HRA

 If My Card Is Suspended or Inactivated, Will I Get Future Allocations?

 Yes.
-Each July, if you are eligible, an allocation will be made to your Active Plan HRA whether you have activated your HRA card or your HRA card has been suspended for inactivity.
+Each late March/early April, if you are eligible, an allocation will be made to your Active Plan HRA whether you have activated your HRA card or your HRA card has been suspended for inactivity.
 All allocated credits will remain available until used unless forfeited or otherwise lost.

 Can I Lose (Forfeit) My Active Plan HRA Benefit?